 \section{Related Work}

 \textbf{Classical and embedding-based schema matching.} Schema matching is a core task in data integration, with extensive prior work on matcher taxonomies and evaluation~\cite{rahm2001survey}.
-Traditional systems combine linguistic, constraint-based, and structural signals (e.g., COMA/COMA++~\cite{Do2002COMAA}) and handle uncertainty and aggregation of match evidence~\cite{Gal2011UncertainSM}.
+Traditional systems combine linguistic, constraint-based, and structural signals such as COMA/COMA++~\cite{Do2002COMAA}, and handle uncertainty and aggregation of match evidence~\cite{Gal2011UncertainSM}.
 More recently, embedding-based similarity and neural encoders have been used for scalable matching and candidate generation~\cite{zhang2021smat,Shraga2020ADnEVCS,Li2020DeepEM}.

-\textbf{Task-specific neural models (no external LLM).} Between classical matchers and prompt-based LLM systems, several lines of work use deep learning while not relying on an \emph{external} general-purpose LLM at inference time.
+\textbf{Task-specific neural models (no external LLM).} Between classical matchers and prompt-based LLM systems, several lines of work use deep learning without relying on an \emph{external} general-purpose LLM at inference time.
 This includes task-specific deep architectures for schema matching and related integration problems, including graph/relational embedding approaches such as REMA~\cite{koutras2020rema}.
-Jellyfish~\cite{zhang-etal-2024-jellyfish} is also in this category in the sense that it introduces a \emph{locally deployable} model that is instruction-tuned for data preprocessing tasks (including schema matching), rather than prompting a closed, off-the-shelf LLM service.
+Schema Matching using Pre-Trained Language Models proposes Learned Schema Mapper (LSM), which uses pre-trained language models as linguistic encoders together with active learning and informative attribute selection to reduce labeling cost in enterprise schema mapping~\cite{zhang2023plm}.
+Unicorn~\cite{tu2023unicorn} is also related because it learns a unified supervised model across multiple matching tasks, including schema matching, via a shared encoder and mixture-of-experts architecture rather than prompt-based decision making.
+Jellyfish~\cite{zhang-etal-2024-jellyfish} also belongs in this category because it introduces a \emph{locally deployable} model instruction-tuned for data preprocessing tasks, including schema matching, rather than prompting a closed, off-the-shelf LLM service.